 Reading group seminars are a lot of fun when everything clicks.
 But they can easily turn into soul-draining boring meetings when a couple of things go wrong.
 Here are some common bad meeting patterns: (1) the presenter goes on and on with a dry presentation, (2) without a common background, the participants bombard the presenter with a lot of questions just to get the context of the work and a lot of time is wasted just to get started on the paper, (3) the audience drifts away (some fall into their laptop screens, some start to fiddle with their phones), and (4) in the discussion phase an awkward silence sets in and crickets chirp.

-I have been trying to tinker with the format of my reading group meetings to avoid those problems and improve the chances that everything clicks together.
+I have been trying to tinker with the format of my reading group meetings to avoid those problems and improve the odds that everything clicks together.
 And over time I have been learning from trial and error what works and what doesn't.
 Based on what I learned, here is the most recent format I propose.

 There are 3 components to a successful reading group meeting: the participants, the presenter, and the discussion process.